Aneeshie/sugar-app/README.md

 - **Displaying Meaningful Error Messages**: Ensuring that the system displays clear and helpful error messages when issues arise was a challenge, particularly when dealing with user input or backend processing errors.

 ## How to run this project?
-Windows
+## Windows

-go to current directory
+Go to current directory

 ### python -m venv venv
 This creates a virtual environment named venv using Python.